SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :widths: 40,60

    "restart=""[true|false]""", "Enables repetition of the proces after the package has been created (e.g. in order to recreate the package after manual deletion."
    "title=""[string]""", "Name of the resource of the action button for initial creation of the application.
-(The corresponding text resource has to be defined in *Ressources.xml'."
+(The corresponding text resource has to be defined in *Ressources.xml*.)"
    "titleRestart=""[string]""", "Name of the resource of the action button for recreation of the application."
    "site=""[string]""", "Defines the packaging site where the operation has to be carried out.
 If this attribute is not set, the packaging job has to contain a parameter type ""packaging site"" in order to recieve the needed information."
    "configuration=""[string]""", "Name of the configuration for the application from the site settings."